adikamath/adikamath.github.io/_drafts/Quickstart Guide to Fine-Tuning OpenAI LLMs/2025-11-26-quickstart-guide-to-fine-tuning-openai-llms.md

 ---
 ## What Is LLM Fine-Tuning?

-What if you could teach a large language model (LLM) to perform better on the exact task you care about?
-That is where fine-tuning comes in.

 Fine-tuning is the process of taking a pre-trained LLM and adapting it to perform especially well on a narrow problem.
 With today’s ecosystem of models, from open-source options on Hugging Face to hosted models from OpenAI, Anthropic, and Google, most models are already capable out of the box.
 Fine-tuning pushes them further by training on examples that closely match the task and responses you care about.

 In this post, we fine-tune [GPT-3.5 Turbo](https://platform.openai.com/docs/models/gpt-3.5-turbo) to improve its performance on labeling text with emotion categories.
 You will see how a well fine-tuned and relatively inexpensive model can outperform more powerful alternatives when the task is clearly defined.